shubha1704/Melonama/README.md

 # Melonama-
-Multi class Classification using a Custum Convolutional neural network in tensor flow
+Multi class Classification using a Custom Convolutional neural network in tensor flow
 ### Melanoma detection- multiclass classification model using a custom convolutional neural network in TensorFlow.